belgianmobileid/doc/authentication.md

     </tr>
     <tr>
       <td>{% include parameter.html name="client_assertion" req="REQUIRED" %}</td>
       <td>Contains a JWT token that is signed, and then encrypted, using the client RSA keys.
-This ensures that the request to get the id token and access token is made only from the application, and not from a potential attacker that may have intercepted the authorization code.<br><br>The JWT contains the following claims.<br />
+This ensures that the request to get the id token and access token is made only from your application, and not from a potential attacker that may have intercepted the authorization code.<br><br>The JWT contains the following claims.<br />
         <table>
           <tr>
             <td>{% include parameter.html name="iss" req="REQUIRED" %}</td><td>The issuer of the token.
 This value must be the same as the <code>client_id</code>.</td>